michaelnguyen974/CV/README.md

 [Background](#background) | [Projects](#projects) | [Skills](#skills) | [Experience](#experience) | [Education](#education) | [Status](#status) | [Interests](#interests)

-A alumnus of [Makers](https://makers.tech/), I'm a **full-stack Software Engineer** currently honing my craft at [Spektrix](https://www.spektrix.com/).
+An alumnus of [Makers](https://makers.tech/), I'm a **full-stack Software Engineer** currently honing my craft at [Spektrix](https://www.spektrix.com/).
 With a technical academic background and an unconventional job history, it's led me to the world of coding — a craft which I find myself more excited with as time elapses.

 # Background